 - Thank You for the Music (2018)

-These works cemented Marino’s reputation as a genre-bridging composer who honors jazz tradition while continually innovating.
+These releases cemented Marino’s reputation as a composer who honors jazz tradition while continually expanding its boundaries.

 Triumph Over Adversity